 We previously wrote about some of the key differences to consider when moving into the ServiceNow gig economy from full-time employment, highlighting the increasing demand for contract professionals to assist in digital transformation projects.
 This increasing demand has led to a highly competitive marketplace, with the success of an application often reliant on a single interview.

-Leveraging our network of professionals, as well as previous guests from out ServiceNow Podcast Series, we’ve put together this list of 5 tips to consider when looking for your next contract role.
+Leveraging our network of professionals, as well as previous guests from our ServiceNow Podcast Series, we’ve put together this list of five tips to consider when looking for your next contract role.

 The first step toward finding a contract job is the creation of an eye-catching resume that effectively summarizes your expertise and experience, while demonstrating where you can add value to a project.

 As with most tech jobs there can be a temptation to overload your resume with as much information as possible, but it is important to keep it concise.
 Hiring Managers will spend an average of 30 seconds reviewing a resume before deciding whether to progress with an application, so it’s vital to make yourself stand out in the first few paragraphs.
 There are a host of ServiceNow influencers on LinkedIn and a common piece of advice is to keep your resume to 1 or 2 pages maximum.

 We recommend including a brief profile at the head of your resume outlining your area of expertise, followed by a skills matrix, your main achievements and career history, and finishing with relevant education & certifications.
 Hiring Managers also love to see tangible examples of where you can add value, so include KPI’s where you can.

 As we will discuss later, partnering with an agency is an effective way to find work consistently, so be sure to include relevant information on what modules you’ve worked with and any certifications you’ve gained to make yourself visible to a keyword search.